dam-pav/NavSrcHandler/README.md

 > Tip: Start a “Microsoft Dynamics NAV/Business Central Development Shell” (also Powershell 5.1) or import the relevant module so these commands exist.Getting Started

-Choose a folder to host the script and download the ps1 and cmd files.
-You may want to copy this README.md file as well, for future reference.
-If you clone the complete repository you can take advantage of keeping up to date almost automatically.

-### Installation
+## Installation

-Using a terminal (Powershell or Cmd) navigate to a suitable local folder.
+Using a terminal (Powershell or Cmd) create and navigate to a local folder suitable for manually managed tools.
+For instance, "C:\tools".

 If you have Git installed you simply do this:

 1. `git clone https://github.com/dam-pav/NavSrcHandler.git`
 2. This will create a folder named NavSrcHandler.
 Navigate to the new folder and run NavSrcHandler.cmd

 If not, you can

 1. Create a new folder named NavSrcHandler and navigate to the new folder.
 2. Download as zip and extract the content into a suitable folder.
 3. Run NavSrcHandler.cmd.

 > Warning: without Git you are missing out on automatic updates.

+> Tip: the clone also contains this README.md so you can use it as reference anytime.

 ### Add the hosting folder to environment paths